Self-help strategies to help fight fatigue

 Cancer Related Fatigue (CRF) has overtaken nausea and pain as the most distressing symptom experienced by patients during and after their anticancer therapies.
 Between 60 to 96% of patients report CRF during chemotherapy, radiotherapy or after surgery, and post-treatment fatigue syndrome has been shown to last for up to 12 months [Thomas].
 CRF can even hinder a patient’s chance of remission or cure if it affects compliance with treatment [Wagner].
-The precise aetiology of chronic or cancer-related fatigue is not fully understood, but researchers have linked it to excess oxidative stress [Logan].
+The precise aetiology of chronic or cancer-related fatigue is not fully understood, but researchers have linked it to chronic inflammation and excess oxidative stress – so strategies to support anti-oxidant enzymes, reduce inflammation and reduce oxidative attack on the body seem very sensible [Logan].

 Management of Chronic Fatigue

 Medical treatments: Associated aggravating medical conditions should be looked into and treated if possible.
 The most obvious include anaemia, electrolyte imbalance and liver and renal failure, while drugs used for medical treatment such as opiates, antihistamines, anti-sickness medication and sedatives should also be investigated [Thomas].
-Both medical conditions and certain drugs can cause symptoms such as anxiety, depression, nocturia, pain, restless legs, night sweats and pruritus, which can disturb sleep patterns and lead to fatigue [Thomas].
+Both medical conditions and certain drugs can cause symptoms such as anxiety, depression, nocturia, pain, restless legs, night sweats and pruritus, which can disturb sleep patterns and lead to fatigue in the day [Thomas].